Artist residency, Centre for Recent Drawing in partnership with Poetry Library, London, 2018

-At this point of residency I still have not yet explored the actual making of objects.
 While lingering on the notion of a chair acting as an object of control I came to further conclusion: a chair reveals or MARKS the passive or active states of mind, as if one entering a new territory.
 This reminded me of a chapel in Greece painted pure white.
 Except the white paint never had a particularly determined edge: it was either on the rocks or on the dry grass… I noticed similar paint phenomenon on city buildings: one house colour may suddenly change to another or an area of a wall for some reason would just be in a totally different colour.
 This is like 21st century cave paintings, I thought.
 However, it was more about the man needing to make a mark: a man-made mark.
-So I decided to man-make my own rocks and paint on them.
-So to say, I authorized myself to make fake objects and paint on them.
-At the time I visited Giacometti exhibition at TATE Modern where I saw plaster sculptures.
-So I ended up with various sizes and intuitively shaped plaster rocks.
-I was learning fast through making: plaster was drying much faster than I thought!!!
+The nature of the plaster made me work fast.
+There was no other choice.
+Out they came fast.

-Interestingly I learnt from the drawings that the construction of a chair is simply a line in space, a barrier in time, yet so meaningful as new obstacles appear for new generations.
+While the chair acts as a line in space, a barrier in time, yet its meaning trully raises once new obstacles appear for new generations...
 It will never stop, the chairs will be designed again and again, new decisions made again and again.
-Right or wrong, the pattern only knows to run, run run up and down… The man will keep on making the mark, man-made (fake) on earth or soon on new rocks on new planets…
+Right or wrong, the pattern only knows to run, run run up and down… The man will keep on making the mark, artistic or not.